y-mpofu/TeaCup/README.md

-# Vuka-Unzwe-WebApp
+# TeaCup-WebApp

-# Vuka Unzwe – AI-Powered News Agent for the Global South
+# TeaCup – AI-Powered News Agent for the Global South

-**Vuka Unzwe** (_“Wake Up and Hear”_) is a personalized, AI-powered news platform designed for developing countries (Zimbabwe for now) where access to reliable and credible news is limited.
+**TeaCup** is a personalized, AI-powered news platform designed for developing countries (Zimbabwe for now) where access to reliable and credible news is limited.
 It delivers high-quality news on politics, weather, crime, sports, and more—summarized, narrated, and tailored to the user.

 ---